Justin-Credible/Ionic-TypeScript-MDHA-Starter/README.md

 The following tasks can be used to perform code configuration, library and plugin setup, and TypeScript compilation.

-*You can also just run `gulp` without any arguments which will run the below targets.*

     $ gulp config     # Creates www/js/build-vars.js from config.xml and runtime-config.json values
     $ gulp templates  # Compiles Angluar HTML templates from src/Views/**/*.html to www/js/templates.js
     $ gulp sass       # Compiles SASS from src/Styles/Index.scss to www/css/bundle.css
     $ gulp libs       # Install third Party JS libraries to www/lib as defined in bower.json
     $ gulp tsd        # Install TypeScript definitions as defined in tsd.json
     $ gulp ts         # Compiles TypeScript code as configured by src/tsconfig.json

+> Note: You can also just run `gulp` without any arguments which will run all of the above targets.

 After you've run the tasks, you can now use the Visual Studio play button to launch the Ripple emulator.